KGIBBS12/AMP-IP_Simulator/README.md

 # AMP-IP_Simulator

+The AMP simulator was developed as part of my masters thesis work in Aalto Univeristy.
+Thesis title: "Modeling and Simulation of Autonomous Intersection Management protocols".
+The thesis document can be found above.

 Instructions for compiling and running AMP simulator:

 1. Install Apache Ant tool, if you don't have it already on your system.